perfsonar/docs/_sources/manage_security.txt

 | Lookup Service        | 8090         +
 +-----------------------+--------------+

+**Notes**:
+* ICMP also needs to be open

 .. _manage_security-custom:

 Adding Your Own Firewall Rules
 ==============================
-For operating systems using iptables, the rules added by the perfSONAR Toolkit are contained within a special perfSONAR chain of iptables (and ip6tables).
+For operating systems using *iptables*, the rules added by the perfSONAR Toolkit are contained within a special perfSONAR chain of *iptables* (and *ip6tables*).
 You may add rules to the other chains, such as the INPUT chain, just as you would any other firewall rule.
 It is NOT recommended you change the perfSONAR chain as any changes you make could be overwritten by a software update.

 For operating systems using firewalld (e.g. CentOS 7) it organizes the rules into "zones" and makes it more difficult to distinguish perfSONAR rules from custom rules.
 If you add a standard service to the zone it will get overwritten next time *perfsonar-toolkit-security* upgrades.
 We recommend looking at firewalld `rich rules <https://fedoraproject.org/wiki/Features/FirewalldRichLanguage>`_ for adding custom rules.